NexusWasLost/VS-Code-Rice/readme.md

 # VS Code Rice 🍚

-A minimal approach towards my VS Code Setup - covering editor, fonts, themes, terminal and icons.
+A minimal approach towards my Visual Studio Code Setup - covering editor, fonts, themes, terminal and icons.

 ## 🔧 What I did ?

-- Customized ```settings.json``` to fine-tune editor behavior and visuals.
+- Customized `settings.json` to fine-tune editor behavior and visuals.
 - Applied custom fonts, theme, and icon packs for a cleaner UI.
 - Used a custom PowerShell prompt script for the integrated terminal.